rogino/COSCNotes/COSC367/Week 06 Constraint Satisfaction Problems.md

 Systematically explore *D* by instantiating variables one at a time, evaluating each constraint as all its variables are bound.

-Thus, any partial assignment that doesn't satisfy the constraints can be pruned (e.g. if $A \neq B$, can prune these even if $C$, $D$ etc. have not been instantiated yet)
+Thus, any partial assignment that doesn't satisfy the constraints can be pruned (e.g. if $A \neq B$, can prune these even if $C$, $D$ etc. have not been instantiated yet).

 ### CSP as graph search

-A node is an assignment of values to some of the variables
+A node is an assignment of values to some of the variables.

 Search: